allenling/FFpie/README.md

 here is where PyAV comes to help.

-PyAV is a Pythonic binding for the FFmpeg libraries, that means PyAV exposes FFmpeg C code to Python making it easier to use.
+PyAV is a Pythonic binding for FFmpeg, meaning PyAV exposes FFmpeg C code to Python, so that you can write Python code and interact directly with FFmpeg.

-you can write Python code that calls back and forth from and to FFmpeg C or C++ code natively at any point.
+you can pass your parameters and call an FFmpeg function, and PyAV will turn the output from that function into Python data structure for you.

-PyAV does not offer a full and complete Python warpping of FFmpeg C code, and this is not required in order to use FFmpeg to run most media processing tasks.
+but PyAV does not offer a full and complete Python warpping of FFmpeg C code, and this is not required in order to use FFmpeg to run most media processing tasks.

 PyAV is a great and excellent tool making running FFmpeg in your Python code possible and simple rather than just running FFmpeg as a